Koser Park, 107 Race St. | Conoy Township

 The quarry operation closed up in the 1950s.
-The quarry, which is currently owned by the Bainbridge Sportsman Club, filled up with water and is used for scuba diving practice.
+The quarry itself, which is currently owned by the Bainbridge Sportsman Club, filled up with water and is used for scuba diving practice.
 The cliffs were privately owned until 2014, but are now under control of Conoy Township.
-Conoy Township had the substances tested and found they do not pose any hazards.
+Conoy Township did have the substances tested and found that they are not hazardous.
 However, there is some debris throughout the cliffs.
 Be aware of rusted metal and other objects.
 There is also no fencing at the edge of the cliffs, so be mindful of children and pets.

 To get to the cliffs you will need to take the Northwest Lancaster County River Trail.
 The shortest route is from Koser Park in Bainbridge.
 It's a 1.5 mile walk heading south.
 You can also reach the cliffs from Riverfront Park heading north for 3 miles.
 The trail is paved and level.
 Parts of the trail are shaded, but there are spots the are not and it can get hot in the summer.